kuopinghsu/srv32/tests/README.md

     export RISCV_TARGET=srv32
     make

-Requires 1716K of IRAM/DRAM to run compliance test v2, and 128K of IRAM/DRAM for
+Requires 1716K of IRAM/DRAM to run architecture test v2, and 128K of IRAM/DRAM for
 compliance test v1.

 ## TODO

-On Compliance test V2, the following misaligned instruction tests will match targets which have compressed extension support enabled by default.
+In architecture test V2, the following misaligned instruction tests will match targets which have compressed extension support enabled by default.
 Targets without the compressed extension support will fail the following tests: